 The Future Is Shocking: Jack is transported into a big city in the future and the first place he goes in is a nightclub with a rave going on inside.
 However, Jack is more disturbed by the fact there are aliens there than anything else, so it might not count.

 Gate Guardian: One episode has Jack discovering a working time portal, and a guardian who is sworn to not allow ANYONE other than the one prophesied to defeat him to use it.
 Jack's repeated pleas that he needs to use the time portal to defeat Aku is met with general apathy from the guardian.
 Jack finally decides to take the portal by force, and battles it out with the guardian.
 Jack is completely outclassed in every way, and after being given several chances to leave unharmed, the guardian loses his patience and Jack is brutally beaten unconscious and almost killed before the portal sends a vision to the guardian.
 The guardian looks into the portal and sees an older Jack leading an army against Aku.
-He says that Jack wasn't worthy of using the portal.
-Not yet...
+He then lets the Samurai go and sends him off, muttering: Not yet, Samurai...
+Not just yet...

 Gosh Dang It to Heck!: The word "damn" apparently slips by the censors in the Mondo-bot episode, according to the DVD captions.
 It's muttered in a robotic voice and hard to catch, which is probably why.